Yekaterinburg Museum of Fine Arts

 At the heart of the museum building is one of the oldest buildings in Yekaterinburg, a hospital built in 1730 for the Yekaterinburg Ironworks.
 The building was modified several times during the 19th century.
 In the 1970s, most of the buildings of the former ironworks were demolished and the Historical Square laid out in their place.
 At the end of the 1970s, the idea of converting the remainder into a museum space was suggested.
 The project was completed in 1986.

 History

 The art gallery, then known as the Sverdlovsk Art Gallery, was originally established in a second building in Weiner Street in 1936.
 Here collections of works of the Russian artistic avant-garde of the 1910–1920s, Russian art of the 1920–1950s, and the later period - the 1960s to the present day, were exhibited.
 During the Second World War the collection of the Hermitage Museum were transferred there for safety.

 In the mid-1980s much of the art collection was rehoused in the newly rebuilt Voevodina Street building.
 It was granted the status of a Museum of Fine Arts in 1988 and renamed the Yekaterinburg Museum of Fine Arts in 1992 after the city of Sverdlovsk was itself renamed.

+In 2015 a well-known collector, the Head of Yekaterinburg, Yevgeny Roizman donated his collection of naive art to the museum, thereby initiating the organization of a new building - Museum of Naive Art.
+The museum at st. Rosa Luxembourg, 18 was opened on the historic birthday of Yekaterinburg on November 18, 2017.
+The building of the Museum of Naive Art was built in 1884 by the architect A.I.
+Paduchev and has the status of a monument of local importance.
+In Soviet times, the house was residential, it housed communal apartments, in the post-Soviet years the mansion housed a recording studio, where the legendary rock bands Chaif and Nautilus Pompilius recorded their albums.